panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ### 4.1 Instance methods

 Instance methods can access and modify instance data.
-Instance methods can call other instance methods, as well any static method.
+Instance methods can call other instance methods, as well as any static method.

 For example, let's define a method `getName()` that returns the name in the `User` class: